hzeller/timg/man/timg.1.md

 **-\-version**
 :    Print version and exit.

+**-\-verbose**
+:    Print some useful information such as observed terminal cells,
+     chosen pixelation, or observed frame-rate.

 **-h**, **-\-help**
 :    Print command line option help and exit.

+**-\-debug-no-frame-delay**
+:    Don't delay frames in videos or animations but emit as fast as possible.
+     This might be useful for developers of terminal emulations to do performace tests or simply if you want to redirect the output to a file and don't want to wait.

 ## For Animations, Scrolling, or Video